When and what to learn in a changing world: Extensions and Discussion

-\paragraph{Conclusion} The question of how to optimally adapt to an evolving environment is fundamental and has immediate relevance in a wide range of contexts.
+\paragraph{Conclusion} The question of how to optimally adapt to an evolving environment is fundamental in a wide range of contexts.
 Because attention is a finite resource and information is costly to obtain, it is natural to expect decision makers not to constantly seek new information, and instead periodically and imperfectly update their knowledge of current circumstances.
 As a result, how frequently and how precisely decision makers acquire information has important consequences.
 Yet, it is challenging to analyze the dynamic value of information, precisely because of the entanglement of its components across time.
 The model developed in this paper is a stepping stone, studying a tractable framework which both precisely captures the tradeoff between frequency and quality in general environments and delivers a solution method to study more detailed questions of interest.
 The general solution leads to further simplifications when focusing on specific environments.
-Developing precise applications in finance or policy and bringing the model to data is a promising avenue for future research.
+Developing precise applications in e.g. finance or policy is a promising avenue for future research.
 The tractability of the model and the characterization of solution also delineates promising paths for future theoretical work integrating optimal periodic information acquisition with a changing world in more complex settings like strategic environments.

 {\Alph{section}} {\Alph{section}.\arabic{subsection}}